-How do I configure Case Sensitive Search with Presto?
+Case Sensitive Search Configuration with Presto

 When dealing with character data, case sensitivity can be important when searching for specific matches or patterns.
 But not all databases and query engines behave in the same way.
 Some are case insensitive by default, some are not.
 How do we configure things so they behave in the way we want?

 Here’s an example of why we might need to take steps for case sensitive search configuration.
 We’re accessing a MySQL database directly:

 mysql> select * from state where name='iowa'; +------+----+--------------+ | name | id | abbreviation | +------+----+--------------+ | Iowa | 19 | IA | +------+----+--------------+ 1 row in set (0.00 sec)

 MySQL is case-insensitive by default.
 Even though the MySQL column contains the capitalized string ‘Iowa’ it still matched the query’s restriction of ‘iowa’.
 This may be acceptable, but in some use cases it could lead to unexpected results.

 Using Presto to access the same MySQL data source things behave differently, and arguably, in a more expected way: